Common Myths About EMDR Therapy (And What’s Actually True)

 Myth #9: Online EMDR Therapy Isn’t Effective

 For some, online EMDR therapy even feels more accessible and comfortable, allowing them to process experiences from the safety of their own environment.
-Whether in person or online, what matters most is the therapeutic relationship and feeling supported through the process.
+Whether in person or online, what matters most is the therapeutic relationship and feeling supported throughout the process.

 Myth #10: EMDR Only Works with Eye Movements